 LIFESTYLE and WORKING PAST RETIREMENT

 Many seniors are continuing to work past retirement age these days.
 Lifestyle is defined as your typical way of life, but lifestyle and what that means from one person to the next can vary greatly.
 If you've been depending on social security or a pension and won't have enough money for a comfortable retirement, a reverse mortgage may offer some options.
-If you are financially comfortable but want to utilize the equity in your home, a reverse mortgage might be worth considering.
+If you are financially comfortable but want to leverage the equity in your home rather that exhausting your investment portfolio, a reverse mortgage is worth your consideration.

 A Reverse Mortgage is a special type of loan for homeowners age 62 years and above who want to convert part of the equity in their home into tax-free cash without having to sell the home or take on a new monthly mortgage payment.
 The correct name of the program is HECM, Home Equity Conversion Mortgage.
 And you can refinance or purchase a home with a reverse mortgage.